Michie740/medical-record-management/README.md

 1. For testing: run `make tests` or `make coverage` depending on if you just want to run tests or if you want a full coverage report

+**Email Authentication**
+1. As of 11/18/21, email authentication for new accounts has been added.
+1. For testing purposes, this can easily be switched off by setting `ACCOUNT_EMAIL_VERIFICATION = False` in settings.py
+1. When running locally, emails are sent to the medical_record_management_project/emails directory.
+Follow the link to verify email accounts for a user.
+Do so quickly before link expires or resend link if necessary.

 **Basic Concept:**\
 A medical record management system designed for the hospital setting.
 It will allow doctors to document patient information, provide updates, and keep track of medical/family history.

 **Database Design**
 [Medical Record Management Database Design.pdf](https://github.com/Michie740/medical-record-management/files/7165864/Medical.Record.Management.Database.Design.pdf)